A Structural Characterization of Determinantally Equivalent Functions: Structural Consequences of Property

-In general, there is nothing preventing any of \eqref{problematic_scenario_1} -- \eqref{problematic_scenario_4} from occurring for a general pair of determinantally equivalent functions $K$ and $Q$.
-Under the class $\mathcal{D}$ condition, however, we show that none of these problematic scenarios ever occur.
-In particular, we establish the following result.
+Likewise, even in the non-symmetric setting of \cite{mantelos2026determinantally}, the additional assumption that $K$ and $Q$ are non-vanishing on the set $\{(x,y)\in\Lambda^2:x\neq y\}$, together with the second part of Lemma~\ref{lemma_det_equivalence_w_easy_consequence}, immediately excludes configurations \eqref{problematic_scenario_1}--\eqref{problematic_scenario_4}. \end{remark} In general, for an arbitrary pair of determinantally equivalent functions $K$ and $Q$ there is nothing preventing any of \eqref{problematic_scenario_1}--\eqref{problematic_scenario_4} from occurring.
+Under the `class $\mathcal{D}$' condition, however, we show that none of these problematic scenarios can ever occur.
+In particular, we obtain the following result.